PJ-Resp3ct/UPAT/README.md

 -	A huge announcement reported in august 2017 was the release of the biggest passwords dictionary from Have I Been Pwned website, consisting of 306 million entries which could be added to the Wordlists repository and used to check instantly if a given password has been leaked online and thus exclude it from use.

--	Integrate Hash Buster, a Python script released in June 2017 that takes as input an encrypted password and asks online services who basically host rainbow tables and known/leaked hashes for the matching plaintext.
+-	[DONE 30/9/17] Integrate Hash Buster, a Python script released in June 2017 that takes as input an encrypted password and asks online services who basically host rainbow tables and known/leaked hashes for the matching plaintext.
 Ethical concerns however apply as the passwords would then be uploaded online on servers outside of our control.

 -	Recommendations on how to create strong passwords are evolving as per NIST 800-63B Digital Identity Guidelines published in June 2017, and it is now preferred to allow long pass phrases which are simple to remember while being very hardly attackable through brute-force, and not impose composition rules with results in complex/unfriendly constructions.
 A tool such as Abbrase would be good to add in the Generate password tab of UPAT.